Federated Learning of Generative Image Priors for MRI Reconstruction: Results

 \subsubsection{Domain shifts in the imaging operator}

 We then examined reconstruction performance under additional domain shifts due to the imaging operator.
-In a first scenario, we considered homogeneous imaging operators across sites.
-Domain shifts were due to either mismatched acceleration rates (e.g., training at 3x, testing at 6x) or mismatched sampling density (training with VD, testing with UD patterns) across the training and test tests.
-Table \ref{tab:cross_domain_sc} lists PSNR and SSIM for competing methods.
-Under mismatched R, FedGIMP is the top performer among all methods, including privacy-violating benchmarks GAN\SB{cond} and GIMP (p$<$0.05); and it offers on average 3.8 dB PSNR, 3.8\% SSIM over the second-best FL method.
-Under mismatched sampling density, FedGIMP again outperforms all competing methods (p$<$0.05), except GIMP on IXI data that performs similarly.
-FedGIMP achieves 4.4 dB PSNR, 5.4\% SSIM improvement over the second-best FL method.
-Representative reconstructions where models trained on VD were tested on UD patterns at R=3x are displayed in Fig. \ref{fig:singlecoil}.
-Federated conditional models and LORAKS yields prominent aliasing artifacts and blurring, whereas FedGIMP achieves high visual acuity and improved artifact suppression due to its enhanced generalization performance.
+First, we considered homogeneous imaging operators across sites, while either acceleration rates (e.g., training at 3x, testing at 6x) or sampling densities (training with VD, testing with UD patterns) were mismatched across the training and test tests (Table \ref{tab:cross_domain_sc}).
+FedGIMP is the top performer among all methods (p$<$0.05), except for GIMP that performs similarly.
+Compared to the second-best FL method, FedGIMP offers 4.75 dB PSNR, 4.00\% SSIM improvement under mismatched R, and 4.50 dB PSNR, 4.76\% SSIM improvement under mismatched sampling density.
+Representative reconstructions under mismatched sampling density are shown in Fig. \ref{fig:singlecoil}.
+Federated conditional models and LORAKS yield prominent aliasing artifacts and blurring, whereas FedGIMP achieves high visual acuity and improved artifact suppression due to its enhanced generalization performance.

-In the second scenario, we considered heterogeneous imaging operators across sites for improved flexibility in collaborations.
-We examined the effects of intrinsic domain shifts due to the MR image distribution while imaging operators for each site were fixed between the training and test sets.
-We also examined added domain shifts due to mismatched imaging operators between training and testing (e.g., varying acceleration rate and sampling density).
-Table \ref{tab:variable_A} lists PSNR and SSIM for competing methods.
-Under fixed imaging operators across training-test sets, FedGIMP achieves the highest performance among competing methods (p$<$0.05), except LG-Fed and GAN\SB{cond} on BRATS data.
-On average across sites, it offers 0.8 dB higher PSNR and 1.9\% higher SSIM over the second-best FL method.
-Under variable imaging operators across training-test sets, FedGIMP achieves the highest performance among competing methods including (p$<$0.05), except GIMP on IXI that performs similarly; and it achieves 4.0 dB PSNR, 3.3\% SSIM improvement over the second-best FL method.
+Next, we considered heterogeneous imaging operators across sites for improved flexibility in collaborations.
+We separately examined performance when the heterogeneous operators were matched or mismatched between the training-test sets (Table \ref{tab:variable_A}).
+When the training-test operators match, FedGIMP achieves the highest performance among competing methods (p$<$0.05), except for GIMP that performs similarly, and in BRATS where LG-Fed performs slightly better and GAN\SB{cond}, FedGAN, FedMRI perform similarly.
+When the training-test operators mismatch, FedGIMP achieves the highest performance among competing methods (p$<$0.05), except GIMP that performs similarly.
+Compared to the second-best FL method, FedGIMP offers 1.31 dB PSNR and 2.70\% SSIM improvement under matched operators, and 5.08 dB PSNR, 2.98\% SSIM improvement under mismatched operators.